-You might think your washing machine is doing a good job of cleaning your clothes.
-But it might not be.
+You might think your washing machine is doing a good job cleaning your clothes.
+But it doesn’t always.

 If you want to get your clothes back to being pure, totally clean, and feeling brand new, then you’ve got to learn how to strip laundry.

 How To Strip Laundry

 - Combine washing powder, Borax, Calgon, and enzyme laundry detergent together.

 - In a large tub or bathtub filled with hot water, dissolve your mix.